microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 ### Create a webview

 With this basic extension created, you now need to create a webview.
-The following steps are an adapted version of those provided in the [Webview API](https://code.visualstudio.com/api/extension-guides/webview) guide – for more info about webviews, read the guide.
+The following steps are an adapted version of those provided in the [Webview API](https://code.visualstudio.com/api/extension-guides/webview) guide – for more info about webviews read the guide.

 Start by navigating to the `extensions.ts` file inside the `src` directory and replacing the contents of the `activate` function with the following: